JuliaLang/www.julialang.org/README.md

 The Julia website is generated using GitHub pages and Jekyll, as [explained here](https://help.github.com/articles/using-jekyll-with-pages).

+## Running using Docker

+After installing [`docker`](http://docker.com/), run `make run` to build and run the website within the a container built from the [`jekyll/jekyll` image](https://hub.docker.com/r/jekyll/jekyll/) that contains all the necessary prerequisites.
+Modifying files will cause the website to rebuild in real time.

+## Running manually

 In short, be sure you have ruby installed, and then run these commands

     gem install bundler